FRESH BLOG

 For all things Fresh Seafood, cooking inspiration, and more!

-Everything You Need to Know About Shrimp
+Shrimp Facts: Everything You Need To Know

 From the Puget Sound to the Outback, who doesn't love a helping of perfectly prepared, succulent shrimp?
+These delightful little crustaceans are a culinary treasure, and when you dig into shrimp facts, you'll discover there's more to them than meets the eye.

+Did you know that shrimp come in a variety of sizes, with U/10 being the colossal ones?
 When purchasing shrimp, terms like “medium” or “jumbo” aren't standardized.
 It's essential to pay attention to the number count on the label, which indicates the shrimp size.
 For example, the label will provide a number such as 16/20 or 36/40 per pound of shrimp.
 The smaller the number, the larger they are.
 The count number U/10 means the package has under ten shrimp, also known as “colossal” shrimp.

 As for how many pounds to buy?
 The rule of thumb is 1 pound of raw shrimp is equal to 1/2 pound of cooked, peeled shrimp.
 If shrimp is the main course, plan on serving 1/2-1/3 pound per person if the shrimp are peeled and 3/4-1 pound if not.